gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

   - Poor supervision of an unloading area can lead to the entry of unauthorized persons or vehicles, the theft of assets and other dangers for the organization

 There's also the list of people controls (8.
-Technological controls), which we care the most about "8.28 Secure coding".
+Technological controls), which we care the most about _"8.28 Secure coding"_.

+#pagebreak()

 In this part, consider for instance:

-- 8. Secure coding
+- 8. _Secure coding_

   - Zeta company LLP develops software for resale, based on market needs.
 This service (and related processes) is part of the scope of the ISMS